Revised with new information as

 - Reminders of school closures and in-service days

-- Information on anything being sold by students or being sold on behalf
+- Information on anything being sold by students or being sold

 - Awards to teachers